-You need to complete the EIG application form and return it to us.
-Before you do this however, you should:
+To apply you need to complete the EIG application form.
+Before you do this you should:

 - Think about the practicalities – is it something that will really improve your neighbourhood?
 Do you think it really is feasible?
 Would it be cost effective?

 - Contact other tenants, leaseholders and members of the community to see if they support your suggestion.
-If you need some help doing this, please let us know.
+We have created this form to help you collect some responses.

 What we've done so far

-Over the years, we've completed a wide range of projects to improve the places where our customers live.
+Over the years, we've completed a wide range of projects to improve the places where our tenants live.

 Courtyard at Gatensbury Place